GusMuche/homebridge-zipabox-platform/README.md

 - [ ] Get name with name device ? > first test no concluded > do we need ?
 - [ ] Implementation of Outlet In Use Status > if needed
 - [ ] Manage possibility to have night mode with an alarm
+- [ ] Find a solution for the battery level not recognize by app (simple sensor ?)

 ### Not Implemented Accessory (cause I'm not using them)